gwanox/citador3/README.md

 Inspired by https://github.com/pablo-gbr/Citador
-This only uses a link, so it's not against discord TOS.
+My take on it only uses a link, so it's not against discord TOS.